 - A copy of the Crop Nutrient Plan must be submitted with the project claim

-- An additional 5 per cent in cost-share funding is available to successful producers who provide information on the application, which demonstrates that the project will be complemented or enhanced by the continued maintenance of previously implemented BMPs.
+- An additional 5 per cent in cost-share funding may be available to successful producers who provide information on the Systems Approach section of the application, which demonstrates that the project will be complemented or enhanced by the continued maintenance of two previously implemented best management practices (BMPs).
 For more information, click here.

 Is this project for you?
 Find out if you meet the program requirements